SFDO-Community-Sprints/summit-events-app-documentation/docs/development/testing-person-accounts.md

 - No match (completely new person)
 - Match against both:
    - Test-created Person Accounts
-   - System-generated or imported Person Accounts
+   - Existing Person Account (created manually)
-- Try registering with a non-Person Account record type (to ensure it’s ignored)
+- Try registering with a non-Person Account record type to validate it's working as expected

 ---